Thanks for taking time to read Grading for Growth. Here’s what we’re about and what you can expect.

 Grading practices in higher education and elsewhere need a reboot.
 For too long, grades have gotten in the way of learning, and learners have focused on scoring points and playing school instead of on learning and growth.
 The good news is that we can change these practices, and many instructors are doing just that, using innovative grading methods that work with rather than against student learning: specifications grading, standards-based grading, ungrading, and more.

 Grading for Growth is a newsletter/blog about this emerging revolution in grading.
 Once a week we’ll be bringing you research, news, and ideas on alternative grading practices to keep you informed and inspired.
-We are also working on a book, titled Grading for Growth, coming from Stylus Publications in late 2022, and we’ll use this space for updates.
+A book based on our ideas, titled Grading for Growth, is coming from Stylus Publications in 2023.
+We’ll use this space for updates.

 Who are we?